So, what’s in your pet first aid kit?

 It describes over 150 everyday accidents and emergencies from A -Z, contains an “At-a-glance symptom finder”, and illustrates techniques such as CPR.
 Also lists human medicines that work for pets.

+Of course you can also buy dog first aid kits.
 I’ve found several places that sell pet first aid kits online:

 1) Dog First Aid Kits ~ Outdoor Safety (variety of kits available from $29.95 – $139.95)